Jayz-lab/firstWebsite/README.md

 # My very first website
-- First website following built a tutorial to get a taste of web development prior to learning it fully.
+- Build First website following a tutorial to get a taste of web development prior to diving in.
 - https://mycodingjournal.github.io/firstWebsite/

 # Website type